kenshodigital/kirby-htmldoc/README.md

 #### Defaults

 Applicable content types are set to `htm` and `html` by default.
-For the library, only the setting for quotes deviates from the library’s default and is set to `false` in this plugin.
+For the library, only the settings for quotes and relative URLs deviate from the library’s defaults and are set to `false` in this plugin.

 [1]: https://getkirby.com
 [2]: https://github.com/hexydec